 We offer a range of opportunities both in a more traditional, formal style and of a more contemporary, informal style.
 If you are looking for a traditional service these take place on Sundays in St. Leonard's at 8.00 (said communion) and 9.30 (sung communion with choir) and at St. Luke's at 9.30 (sung communion).
 If you want something more contemporary or informal there's The Meeting Places which meets every Sunday (except during August) at 11.00am.
 On the first Sunday this is at St. Luke's Church, other Sundays we meet at St. Leonard's, with music lead by the worship group.
 This is a non-communion service except for the fourth Sunday in the month when we very informally gather around the table to share bread and wine.

-St. Luke's@7 is held on the third Sunday of each month, St. Luke's Church at 7.00pm.
+St. Luke's@7 is held on the second Sunday of each month, St. Luke's Church at 7.00pm.
 During the week there are communion services in both Churches.
 Details of all our services can be found here.